piotrbakker/ecstatic/readme.md

 A “modifier” appends a technical suffix to each element, such as information about file shape, dimensions, resolution, numerical order or date when it was created.

+### Dimensions

+File dimensions are formatted as `wWWhHH`.
+[WW] is the width of the file, prefixed by the letter _w_, and [HH] is its height, prefixed with the letter _h_.

+The framework also allows for dimensions to be written with reduced precision.
+For example, one may simply write `60@2x` to refer to both the width and the height of the file.

 ### Dates

 To enhance human readability and reduce ambiguity dates should be expressed according to the [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) notation: [YYYY]-[MM]-[DD].